nronzel/metasift/README.md

 #### Password Protection Removal

-When removing passwords from `.docx` files, Metasift will not modify the original file in order to prevent any potential for corrupting the file.
+When removing passwords from `.docx` files, Metasift will not modify the original file in order to prevent any potential for corruption.
 It will instead create a new `/unlocked-documents` directory where it will store the unlocked version.

 ## Quickstart